Level crossings in the United Kingdom: Audible alarms

 Audible alarms were first implemented on crossings in the late 1970s/early 1980s and continue to be used today as they are the safest way of warning traffic and pedestrians audibly of an approaching train.
 The Yodalarms (depending on what model) usually have different tones, alternate rates and different volumes (controlled by potentiometers) at different crossings, depending on how busy the crossing is, and whether residents are living nearby.
-In the late 2000s, Network Rail introduced the use of E2S alarms, which have the option of a voice message to warn of a second train.
+In the late 2000s, Network Rail introduced the use of E2S alarms (A105N-NR), which when a second train is approaching will increase the speed of the tone and play a voice message twice "Warning another train is approaching".
 Modern alarms have night modes (controlled by the crossing relays) that lower the volume in the night by reducing the voltage, the pitch usually goes lower and the alternate rate normally goes faster (depending on which yodalarm model it is), on some crossings (mainly of the older types, like ones that had bells) the alarms are switched off completely by the crossing controller at night.
 The alarm sounds from the moment the amber light is illuminated up to the point the barriers shut on a full barrier crossing, and the crossing is deactivated on all automatic crossings (some older AHBC crossings have their alarms shut off once the barriers are down, like at the Moorends crossing in Thorne, Doncaster).
-The Yodalarm YO3 Electronic Alarm (Clifford & Snell / R.Stahl) type alarms were the original ones used and still are the most common.
+The Yodalarm YO3 Electronic Alarm (Clifford & Snell) type alarms were the original ones used and still are the most common.
 They produce a two tone (high pitch bleep, followed by a lower pitched bleep) alarm, that does tend to change over time due to general wear.
 They are found at almost every MCB crossing in Britain, and many more besides.
 At crossings with half barriers and two tracks, if another train is approaching after a first has crossed, the alarm will increase in speed to inform the users at the crossing that another train is due.
 The E2S alarms are common at AHBs, and produce a more lower pitch assertive two tone sound.
 These alarms function the same as a Yodalarm at a half barrier crossing except their main property is that intermittently a verbal warning will play.
 This can either be "Warning, more than one train may be approaching" repeated twice during closure, or "Warning, another train is approaching" repeated twice if another train is due.
 They can be set to play just the second message or play both.
 Some crossings with equipment manufactured by Bombardier and Schweizer Electronic use a PA system instead of separate alarm units and play an audio file of the Yodalarm alternating signal.
 Some also play voice messages similar to the E2S signal in which "Warning, another train may be approaching" is repeated.
-In heritage railways, some crossings use fire alarms instead of E2S A105 or Yodalarms, these special alarms are the A100 alarm also manufactured by E2S.
+In heritage railways, some crossings use fire alarms instead of E2S A105N-NR or Yodalarms, these special alarms are the A100 alarm also manufactured by E2S.
 One can be found however at the footpath crossing over the Keadby sliding railway bridge.